 If there is one age group that’s hard to appease, it is, without a doubt, us teenagers.
 So, when it comes to planning our bedrooms, there is a lot that can go wrong.
-I have some friends who have recently gone through a bedroom makeover, and I was amazed at how well it went.
+I have some friends who have recently gone through a bedroom makeover, and I was amazed at how well it went; beautiful furniture, lovely colour scheme, mood lighting and more.
 So, me being me, I asked them!
 Here are a few of their secrets.

 Here’s the problem with designing teenage bedrooms.
 If you leave it to your parents, you’re going to end up getting something that they love, but you might hate.
 If left to you, you might end up painting your walls and ceiling black and growing strange things on your carpet.
 Somewhere in the middle, there will be a trade-off.